Teddy Kollek: Jerusalem zoo

 Kollek was considered the "number-one friend" of the Jerusalem Biblical Zoo, which occupied a 15 acre site in Romema from 1950 to 1991.
 Though the zoo attracted many visitors to its exhibits of animals, reptiles and birds mentioned in the Bible and was successful in breeding and protecting endangered species, it was considered small and inferior to zoos in Tel Aviv and Haifa.
 Kollek promoted the idea of moving the zoo to a larger location and upgrading it to a state-of-the-art institution.
 Around 1990, under the auspices of the Jerusalem Foundation, the Tisch family of New York agreed to underwrite the expensive undertaking.
 The zoo re-opened as The Tisch Family Zoological Garden in Jerusalem on a 62 acre expanse near the neighborhood of Malha in 1993.
 Kollek helped the zoo raise money to build the elephant enclosure and to bring in female elephants from Thailand at $50,000 apiece.
-The zoo named its male elephant Teddy and one of its female elephants Tamar in honor of the mayor and his wife.
+The zoo named its male elephant Teddy and one of its female elephants Tamar in honor of Kollek and his wife.
 For Kollek's 90th birthday in 2001, the zoo feted him and the Jerusalem Foundation unveiled a new sculpture garden dedicated in his honor.

 Retirement and death

 Kollek continued to be active in retirement, maintaining a five-day work week into his nineties, even as he became increasingly infirm.
 He and his wife lived in their walk-up Rehavia apartment until the mid-1990s, when they moved to Hod Yerushalayim, a retirement home in the Kiryat HaYovel neighborhood.

 Kollek died on 2 January 2007.
-He is buried at the Mount Herzl national cemetery, Jerusalem.
+He is buried at the Mount Herzl national cemetery.